 Part 4.
 The Sleeping dancer.
 Sun sets.
 It is 5pm.
 It is dark and cold.
 In the blink of an eye leaves have turned red, orange, yellow.
 Some say it is their favorite time of the year, some others the darkest.
 Longer days are stories of the past.
 Let’s heat up a cup of tea before bursting into cries.
 The girls who had the energy to dance and try to make the most out it, are out of it for now, out of ideas to feel.

+I suggest to choose one of these secnes and rewite through your body and specific situations – you had described very powerfully the feeling of emotional and mental stuckness – try to stay within the 500 words as a productive constraint.